lost-tty/CarveraFirmware/src/testframework/Readme.md

 actions my mocking the ON_PUBLIC_SET/GET calls it makes.
 A properly written module does not access other modules any other way.

-Many HAL calls are made via THEKERNEL->xxx (eg THEKERNEL->adc) and these can be intercepted by mocks to provide the module with its external data.
+Many HAL calls are made via THEKERNEL.xxx (eg THEKERNEL.adc) and these can be intercepted by mocks to provide the module with its external data.

 An example is provided here...